Bilevel methods for image reconstruction: Connection: Learnable Optimization Algorithms

-The adaptive approach to setting the step size ensures that any theoretical guarantees of the lower-level optimizer hold.
-This approach may be beneficial when using a convergence criteria for the lower-level optimization algorithm or when running sufficiently many lower-level iterations to essentially converge.
-However, updating the step-size every upper-level iteration is incompatible with fixing the number of unrolled iterations.
-To illustrate, consider an upper-level iteration where the tuning parameters increase, leading to a larger $L$ and a smaller step size.
-In a fixed number of iterations, the smaller step size means the lower-level optimization algorithm will be further from convergence, and the estimated minimizer, $\xhat(\iter{\params}{+1})$, may be worse (as judged by the upper-level loss function) than $\xhat(\iter{\params})$, even if the updated hyperparameters are better when evaluated with the previous (larger) step-size or more lower-level iterations.

 Even within the unrolling methodology, one must make several design decisions.
-To remain most closely tied to the original optimization algorithm, an unrolled method might fix a large number of iterations or run the optimization algorithm until convergence, use the same parameters every layer, and calculate the step size based on the Lipschitz constant every upper-level iteration.
+To remain most closely tied to the original optimization algorithm, an unrolled method might fix a large number of iterations or run the optimization algorithm until convergence, use the same parameters every layer, and calculate the step size based on the Lipschitz constant every upper-level iteration (see discussion in \sref{sec: unrolled number of iterations}).
 Like all design decisions, there are trade-offs and the literature shows many successful methods that benefit from the increased generality of designing LOAs that are further removed from their cost function roots \citep{monga:2021:algorithmunrollinginterpretable}.
 Echoing the ideas from \citep{shlezinger:2020:modelbaseddeeplearning}, the design should be based on the specific application and relative availability, reliability, and importance of prior knowledge and training data.

 This survey focuses on unrolled methods that are closely tied to the original bilevel formulation; \citep{monga:2021:algorithmunrollinginterpretable} reviews LOAs more broadly.
 A benefit of maintaining the connection to the original cost function and optimization algorithm is that, once trained, the lower-level problem in an unrolled bilevel method inherits any theoretical and convergence results from the corresponding optimization method.
 The corresponding benefit for LOAs is increased flexibility in network architecture.